What Is Breast Augmentation?

 - Medications, vitamins, and herbal supplements you’re currently taking

 - Your family history of breast cancer

-During your consultation, Dr. Ver Halen will also:
+During your consultation with Dr. Ver Halen, he will also:

 - Assess your general health and pre-existing risk factors